Scarborough Londesborough Road railway station

 Scarborough Londesborough Road railway station, originally called Washbeck Excursion Station, was built as an excursion station to ease operating pressure at Scarborough Central in the holiday resort of Scarborough.
-It had a through and a bay platform.
+The site chosen was the old engine shed location to the south of Scarborough Central railway station, and the engine shed were moved further south.
+It had a through and a bay platform, and was typically only used on Saturdays, Sundays and Bank Holidays.
 Excursion trains from all over the country could be routed into it rather than the main Central station to disembark their passengers before heading onwards to the Whitby branch line to be stabled in carriage sidings at Northstead/Gallows Close on the town's northern outskirts.
 Return services would follow the same route in the opposite direction to load up before departure.

-It was opened on 8 June 1908 by the North Eastern Railway, but it was not advertised in public timetables until 1933, after it had been upgraded to a public station.
-It was closed to passenger trains by British Railways on 25 August 1963, but remained in use for stabling coaching stock until its official closure on 4 July 1966.